Together in Electric Dreams: Background

 "It was just a quick thing to do in a robot-like fashion.
 They sent me a tape, I wrote the words and popped down to London for two hours one afternoon and did it.
 I never liked that song.
 I thought it was just an old-fashioned synth record, sub-romantic and a bit sentimental, but my words were good."

-Originally released to advertise the film, "Together in Electric Dreams" quickly overshadowed the original film, and became a success in its own right.
+"Together in Electric Dreams" was released to advertise the film, quickly overshadowed the film, and became a success in its own right.
 Oakey stated that it is ironic that a track that took literally ten minutes to record would become a worldwide hit, while some of his Human League material that took over a year to record did not.

 "Together in Electric Dreams" is set in the key of E♭ major in common time with a tempo of 130 beats per minute.
 Instruments used on the track included a Roland Jupiter-8, a triangle and a LinnDrum.